Estimate Time6 min

 Donors may also contribute complex and illiquid assets—such as private company stock, restricted stock, real estate, alternative investments, cryptocurrency, or other long-term appreciated property—directly to charity.
 The process for making this type of donation requires more time and effort than donating cash or publicly traded securities, but it has distinct potential advantages.
 These types of assets often have a relatively low cost basis.
 In fact, for entrepreneurs who have founded their own companies, the cost basis of their private C-corp or S-corp stock may effectively be zero.

-Contributing non-publicly traded assets to charity, however, involves additional laws and regulations, so investors should first consult their legal, tax, or financial professional.
-Also, not all charities have the administrative resources to accept and liquidate such assets.
+Contributing non-publicly traded assets to charity, however, involves additional laws and regulations, so investors should first consult a legal, tax, or financial professional.
+Also, not all charities have the administrative resources to efficiently accept and liquidate such assets.
 (The same applies to stock donations.)
 This is where you might consider a donor-advised fund (DAF) program: DAFs are able to accept these assets and can work with investors and their financial professionals, providing them with guidance throughout the process.

 3. Optimize giving with a donor-advised fund (DAF)